 - Socially Oriented — Discussion.
 Trial and error.

 I’m sure you could name at least one community for each of the types.
-I really don’t want to hold you up for any longer, just remember –
+I really don’t want to hold you up for any longer, just remember – All of these communities function like a normal community would in the physical world.

 Questions?
 Try the comment box.